 Wood is a hygroscopic material.
 That’s a fancy way of saying it has the ability to absorb moisture from the environment around it.
 Pretty neat superpower, huh?
 If humans could pull that trick off, we’d never have wrinkled skin.

 When moisture fluctuations are not properly accounted for, however, the results can be disastrous.
 The more humid the environment, the more moisture the wood absorbs and the more the wood expands and the larger it gets.
 As the wood gets larger, the spaces between the planks get smaller.
 Installing wood floors in a dry season requires extra attention for expansion gaps because the planks will expand throughout more humid months.

 To illustrate this principle, we can delve into a more specific example.
-In the Midwest and Eastern US, when you install wood in the Summer when humidity is high, come Fall and Winter when the humidity drops, you’ll notice gaps between the boards – but fret not.
-Gaps in hardwood floors during the winter is the nature of the beast with hardwood flooring and is perfectly normal.
+In the Midwest and Eastern US, you could install wood in the summer when humidity is high.
+Come fall and winter – when the humidity drops – you’ll notice gaps between the boards, but fret not.
+Gaps in hardwood floors during the winter is the nature of the beast with hardwood flooring: it is perfectly normal.

-In those same areas, install hardwood floors in the Fall and Winter when humidity levels are low and come Spring and Summer, your wood floors may expand slightly, but you may not even notice.
+In those same areas, install hardwood floors in the fall and winter when humidity levels are low.
+Come spring and summer, your wood floors may expand slightly, but you may not even notice.
 Then, season after season, you may notice your floor planks separating slightly when the low humidity season arrives and closing back up when humidity peaks.
 These changes tend to take place over a period of 2-5 days, depending on the severity of the shift.

 What is Humidity and Why Is It Relative?